tuquet/navigo/docs/workflow/expressions.md

 | `activeTabUrl` | Get the active tab url | `activeTabUrl` |
 | `workflow` | Get the data ([Table](./table.md) and [Variables](./variables.md)) of the workflow that have been execute by the [Execute Workflow block](/blocks/execute-workflow.md) | `workflow.<executeId>` |

-Automa uses mustache templating and extends it with data from above and functions.
+Navigo uses mustache templating and extends it with data from above and functions.

 ## Writing Expression

 To write an expression, you must follow this format "<code v-pre>{{ keyword }}</code>"; and replace the `keyword` with one of the above data sources.
-It allows Automa to differentiate between static and dynamic data.
+It allows Navigo to differentiate between static and dynamic data.

 Let's say you have a variable inside the workflow, and the variable name is `socials`; its value is an array of objects.
 You want to send this variable to an API using the [HTTP Request block](../blocks/webhook.md).